John Croneberger

-John Palmer Croneberger (August 25, 1938 - February 23, 2023) was a bishop of the Episcopal Church in the United States of America.
-He was formerly the ninth bishop of the Diocese of Newark (based in Newark, New Jersey).
+John Palmer Croneberger (August 25, 1938 – February 23, 2023) was an American clergyman of the Episcopal Church in the United States of America.
+He served as the ninth bishop of the Diocese of Newark (based in Newark, New Jersey).

-Life
+Biography

-Croneberger was serving as rector at the Church of the Atonement in Tenafly, New Jersey in June 1998 when he was elected as Bishop of Newark.
+Croneberger was serving as rector at the Church of the Atonement in Tenafly, New Jersey, in June 1998 when he was elected as Bishop of Newark.
 He was consecrated as Bishop Coadjutor on November 21 of the same year.

-Croneberger succeeded Bishop John Shelby Spong on February 26, 2000 in an installation ceremony at Trinity & St. Philip's Cathedral, Newark.
+Croneberger succeeded Bishop John Shelby Spong on February 26, 2000, in an installation ceremony at Trinity & St. Philip's Cathedral, Newark.

 As diocesan bishop, he continued Spong's agenda of radical inclusion.
-Croneberger directed the creation of an established liturgy for the blessing of same-sex relationships, oversaw the massive diocesan response to the September 11 attacks, and brought Christ Hospital in Jersey City back under diocesan control.
 On accepting LGBTQ inclusion in the Episcopal Church, Croneberger said: